Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 This document provides OCCT developers and contributors with an overview and practical guidelines for work with OCCT automatic testing system.

-Reading the Introduction is sufficient for OCCT developers to use the test system to control non-regression of the modifications they implement in OCCT.
+Reading the Introduction should be sufficient for developers to use the test system to control non-regression of the modifications they implement in OCCT.
 Other sections provide a more in-depth description of the test system, required for modifying the tests and adding new test cases.

 @subsection testmanual_1_1 Basic Information